zumasys/docs/site/jbase/administration/installation-guides/unattended-install/linux/README.md

 SELinux is enabled and may interfere with critical jBASE services.
 ```

-We can then log into the account that has been created and confirm that jBASE is correctly configured and licensed:
+We can then log into the account which has been created and confirm that jBASE is correctly configured and licensed:

 ```bash
 jsh jbaseadmin ~ -->jdiag